 Over a century old, the Firehouse Stage building is truly a historic staple in the region housing entertainment, classes and workshops.
 Once an actual firehouse, the building has since transformed into a full-blown performance venue.

-While the factories in Binghamton are now a thing of the past, you can still experience the world that grew IBM predecessor the Bundy Time Clock Co. at the Bundy Museum of History and Art.
+While the factories in Binghamton are now a thing of the past, you can still experience the world that grew IBM predecessor the Bundy Time Clock Co. at the Bundy Museum of History & Art.
 The museum is home to a wide variety of early manufacturing and broadcasting artifacts and international art designed to enrich local culture as well as a permanent exhibit honoring Rod Serling.

 The Tri-Cities Opera was established to bring NYC-caliber culture to the bustling communities of Binghamton, Endicott and Johnson City.
 Some 70 years later, it remains one of the region’s essential performing arts organizations.

-Binghamton showcases world-class musicians, art and performers from around the region in addition the tradition of First Friday Art Walks.
+Binghamton showcases world-class musicians, art and performers from around the region in addition to the tradition of First Friday Art Walks.
 This decade-old monthly event draws in locals and visitors alike to marvel at masterpieces around downtown Binghamton.

 In Greater Binghamton, there’s something unique to be explored around every corner.
 Come experience it for yourself and be part of our story.